Stop the Execution of Anthony Boyd in Alabama

 Governor Kay Ivey

-Anthony Boyd is scheduled for execution in Alabama on October 23, 2025 for the 1993 murder of Gregory Huguley.
+Anthony Boyd is scheduled for execution in Alabama on October 23, 2025 for his alleged role in the 1993 murder of Gregory Huguley.

 Join the Virtual Sit In